michsvob/digit-recognition/README.md

 ```
 Data has been pre-processed by centering pixel values for each sample around 0 and divided by their standard deviations.
 Also data augmentation has been used to account for horizontal and especially vertical variation in the position of the digits.

 The model accuracy on a validation set is around 98 % and with the used optimizer parameters the model converges to optimal parameters very quickly.
-This is very good result given the relatively poor quality of images and largely varying light conditions. ![alt text][learning_curves]
+This is very good result given the relatively poor quality of images and largely varying light conditions.

+Learning curves:

+![alt text][learning_curves]
+![alt text][learning_curves_loss]

 On the other hand, the first 4 digits of the display did not change over the time of data acquisition, therefore the model performs great on the first 4 positions and on recognizing digits, which were displayed on these, but performs worse on the last positions.